Ross and Monmouth Railway: Monmouth and Ross to be connected

 This encouraged local promoters to consider a scheme to link Monmouth and Ross-on-Wye.
 The relatively short distance might not incur excessive cost, and it was possible that the line could form part of an important chain of railways through to the industrial districts of the West Midlands.
-The scheme went to Parliament, and on 5 July 1865 received royal assent; capital for the Ross and Monmouth Railway was to be £120,000.
+The scheme went to Parliament, and on 5 July 1865 the Ross and Monmouth Railway Act 1865 (28 & 29 Vict. c. cccxii) received royal assent; capital for the Ross and Monmouth Railway was to be £120,000.
 It would be a standard gauge line, 13 miles in length.

 The directors soon had second thoughts about the route of their railway.
 Instead of being on the west of the River Wye (roughly the line of the present-day A40 road) a route following the west bank of the river seemed to be preferable; a branch to Lydbrook, where there were extensive mineral deposits, was now included, and an increase of capital to £160,000 was sought.
-This was authorised by Act of 31 May 1867.
+This was authorised by an act of Parliament, the Ross and Monmouth Railway Act 1867 (30 & 31 Vict. c. lxvii) of 31 May 1867.

 The contractor selected for the construction was John Firbank.
 The topography, in particular the valley of the River Wye, meant that there were considerable earthworks necessary to make the line.
 In addition there were three bridges over the Wye, a tunnel at Symonds Yat and another at Lydbrook.
 In fact the construction of this section proved much more difficult, and expensive, than had been imagined.
 By 30 June 1872, expenditure had reach £201,650.